 --run.
 So the code to run in the terminal looks like

 ~$ micronucleus --run '...upgrade.hex'.
-In this case, PB0 is pulled to ground to prepare the chip for programming.
+In this case, PB0 is pulled to ground to prepare the chip for programming when you finally upload the breathe program.
 If it is not pulled to ground, then the chip will immediately run the program that is loaded on it.